raffomania/knakk/README.md

 - **A** Add a play again bonus
 - **D** Toggle debug view

-Also, the `Deck` script shows how many cards are left in the deck in debug mode.

 ### 🏃 Coroutines

 There are a couple good usage examples of coroutines: